MonoidMusician/blog/sources/technology.md

 ### SCSS as a language

 SCSS^[And by extension Sass – since SCSS includes certain novel features and Sass merely includes a new syntax, I should mention the new features by the name SCSS for brevity.] really needs antiquotation for selectors, attributes, and other core parts of syntax.
-That is, since SCSS is 90% a glorified string concatenation library – mainly running on manipulating strings – one of its key usefulnesses is in providing feedback (e.g. in the form of syntax highlighting) on whether the user has entered sensible strings.
+That is, since SCSS is 90% a glorified string concatenation library – mainly running on manipulating strings – one of its key usefulnesses is in providing feedback ([e.g.]{t=} in the form of syntax highlighting) on whether the user has entered sensible strings.
-So it would be great to have helpers like `$sel: syntax.selector(details > :not(summary))`{.sass} to quote that selector expression into `$sel: "details > :not(summary)"`{.sass} so it can be used in metaprogramming (i.e. passed to the rest of the utility of SCSS) while maintaining the syntactic discipline and feedback of the selector class specifically.
+So it would be great to have helpers like `$sel: syntax.selector(details > :not(summary))`{.sass} to quote that selector expression into `$sel: "details > :not(summary)"`{.sass} so it can be used in metaprogramming ([i.e.]{t=} passed to the rest of the utility of SCSS) while maintaining the syntactic discipline and feedback of the selector class specifically.

 As a specific example, SCSS docs themselves recommend [this helper function](https://sass-lang.com/documentation/style-rules/parent-selector#advanced-nesting) (to paste over other limitations of their implementation of selector extension with `&`{.sass}).
 But in doing so you lose the semantic intention that `$child: "input"`{.sass} means a selector specifically, so if you misspell it you will not have any quick feedback to correct the issue.